 Purple Datura, Devil’s Trumpet, Horn of Plenty, Downy Thorn Apple

-Plants of the World Online by Kew still lists 14 accepted species in the Datura genus (as of 1/19/21 when I am updating this page).
-It is a member of the plant family Solanaceae with 100 genera.
-Those numbers could change as updates are made.
+As of 1-16-23 when this page was last updated, Plants of the World Online lists 14 accepted species in the Datura genus.
+It is a member of the plant family Solanaceae with 99 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I had three Datura metel plants grown from seed in the spring of 2009.
 I kept them in pots until I gave them away when I moved to Missouri in February 2013.
 I didn’t realize it, but the Jimson Weed growing in the pasture is also a Datura (Datura stramonium), also known as Loco Weed.
 Different species of Datura grow in many parts of the world…